 Frequency displays a distribution of the number of times a user performs Event A before Event B is performed for the very first time in a given time interval.
 You can select the specific events you want to analyze below the conversion window.
 See below screen shot for reference.

 For example, in the below example we see that 68.1% of users who reached Step 3 perform the ‘Download Song or Video’ event one time before purchasing a song or video completed within a 1 day time period.

-Within each Funnels chart, you can click into any of the steps after the initial event for a "Compare Behaviors" option, which allows you to look at the actions performed by users between steps in the funnel.
+Within each Funnels chart, you can click into any of the steps after the initial event to open up the Conversion Drivers option, which allows you to look at the actions performed by users between steps in the funnel.
 This helps you clearly identify potential drivers of conversion, or drop-off.